-Dr. Herbst-Kralovetz is currently the Oncology Block Director at The UA College of Medicine – Phoenix campus from 2014 – 2017 and the Hematology and Oncology Block director from 2010 – 2014.
+Dr. Herbst-Kralovetz was the Oncology Block director at the UA College of Medicine – Phoenix campus from 2014 – 2017 and the Hematology and Oncology Block director from 2010 – 2014.

 - Postdoctoral: Emphasis on Mucosal Vaccine Development, the Biodesign Institute at Arizona State University, 2006 – 2008.

 - PhD: Experimental Pathology Program, University of Texas Medical Branch, 2006.

 - Ilhan ZE, Laniewski P, Tonachio A, Herbst-Kralovetz MM.
 Members of Prevotella genus distinctively modulate innate immune and barrier functions in a human three-dimensional endometrial epithelial cell model.
 J Infect Dis.
 2020.
 PMID: 32515473.